OtterCodes101/riceathon/README.md

 3. You submit it to us in a PR
 4. Get sent programmer socks!
 5. You also get entered into a gallery where people will vote on what the best rice is for bonus prizes!

+In the form, you will need to put the email to your Slack account.
+This email must be linked to your hakatime in order for it to count.